slackapi/bolt-python/docs/_basic/listening_events.md

 The `message()` listener is equivalent to `event("message")`.

 You can filter on subtypes of events by passing in the additional key `subtype`.
 Common message subtypes like `bot_message` and `message_replied` can be found [on the message event page](https://api.slack.com/events/message#message_subtypes).
+You can explicitly filter for events without a subtype by explicitly setting `None`.

 </div>